Riyoko Takagi: Early life and education

 Riyoko Takagi was born in Tokyo.
 Her mother was an aspiring classical pianist.
 Takagi started taking piano lessons in her neighborhood at the age of 4.
 Shortly after she acclimated to piano, her piano teacher advised that she should learn composing music rather than just continuing to play according to the score.

 She enrolled into a specialized children's program at Yamaha Music School, where she studied classical piano and composition.
 At Yamaha she had her first piano recital at age 7 and her first televised piano performance of original composition at age 12 as part of annual Yamaha Original Junior Concert.
 She continued her studies at Yamaha until third year of junior high school.

 At the age of 17 she started seriously focusing on jazz for the first time.
 Instead of focusing on jazz theory she started focusing on practical aspects of improvisation, studying from live albums of artists such as Bill Evans and Keith Jarrett.
-Over decades that followed, she developed a very strong foundation in the art of improvisation, which to this day remains a unique and appealing centerpiece of her live performance style, including impromptu improvisations based on random sound input from the audience or surroundings (for example, a siren of an ambulance that happened to pass by).
+Over decades that followed, she developed a strong foundation in the art of improvisation, which to this day remains an appealing centerpiece of her live performance style, including impromptu improvisations based on random sound input from the audience or surroundings (for example, a siren of an ambulance that happened to pass by).

 All her family graduated from Keio University, so she enrolled at Keio University SFC to study creative use of computers, wanting to focus on music, but the program was not what she expected.
 She did not study music in college and graduated in 2007 in Environment and Information Studies.
 While attending Keio, she started playing jazz in local piano lounges and bars, which remained her main activity that she continued throughout her career, even while doing other stints outside of authentic jazz.